Session 0 - Module A: Historical Context & Evolution¶

 The Search for Better Architectures¶

 Research began focusing on persistent state, tool integration, and iterative reasoning.
-The first major improvement was adding basic memory to maintain conversation context:
+The first major improvement was adding basic memory to maintain conversation context - like giving our data consultant a notebook:

 # Early attempts at stateful systems